robert-westenberger/knowledgebase/programming-puzzles.md

 call A is triggered right way because not in waiting time function call B is swallowed because B, C is in the cooling time from A, and C is latter.
 ## Implementation
-- Initialize a variable `throttleTimer` to `false` and `lastArgs` to an empty array.
+- Initialize a variable to false, used to check whether the function is currently being throttled.
+- Initialize a variable to capture arguments from invocations made during the throttle phase.
 - Return an anonymous function
-  - if the throttleTimer is false
+  - if the throttleTimer is false,
 ```
 export function throttle<T extends (...args:any[]) => any>(func: T, wait: number): T {